AMirandaCodes/JSON-SharePoint/Customised hover card - SharePoint/README.md

-# Project 1: Customising a Hover Card in SharePoint
+# Customising a Hover Card in SharePoint

 ## Project Brief
 The company uses SharePoint Online and requires an efficient method for quickly previewing documents without opening them.
 While the primary focus is on previewing `.msg` email files in a specific library, the solution should be adaptable to other file types and applicable across any SharePoint library.